I have a love/hate for Daylight Saving Time.

 On the other hand, “losing” that hour of sleep makes me feel off kilter for weeks as I struggle to nip my late-night habits in the bud.

 Research has shown that our circadian rhythms never fully adjust to Daylight Saving Time, and the transition is especially difficult for night owls.
-(Not to stray off topic, but I am firmly in the “let’s abolish DST once and for all” camp.
-Or maybe I should just move to Arizona.)
+(Personally, I prefer to stay on DST year-round because I’m also the type of person who likes to stay in the garden way past dusk, sometimes with a headlamp on!)

 This annual disruption of sleep is tied to how our bodies produce melatonin, the hormone that regulates when we feel sleepy and when we feel awake.

 The more light we are exposed to, the less melatonin we make.
 Once darkness sets in, we ramp up production of melatonin to start getting our brains ready for bed.
 Our internal clocks are controlled by the sun, but are designed to adjust to seasonal changes gradually.

 When sunrises and sunsets suddenly shift by an hour overnight—and seemingly out of nowhere—our clocks are sent for a loop.

 Short of reading something reeeaaaally boring before bed (my husband actually keeps the full text of the Constitution on his nightstand, ha), is there anything you can do to drift to sleep easier in the coming week?